AHorner721/AHorner721/README.md

 ## I'm a Veteran, Developer, and Computer Science Major from Jackson State University

-- 🔭 I’m currently working on a Next.js Blog application.
+- 🔭 I’m currently working on my portfolio
-- 🌱 I’m currently learning server-side programming
+- 🌱 I’m currently diving deep into CSS
-- 👯 I’m looking to collaborate on Content Management Systems
+- 👯 I’m looking to build frontend applications
 - ⚡ Fun fact: I love to draw and talk about anime

 ### Connect with me: